trothr/xmitmsgx/Functions.md

 message number
 count of replacement tokens
 array of replacement tokens
-options: bitmask as an integer pointer to MSGSTRUCT or NULL
+options: a bitmask as an integer
+msgstruct: a pointer to MSGSTRUCT or NULL (NULL is not thread safe)

 * int xmwrite(,,,,,)